drone-ah/wordsonsand/blog/_posts/2008-12-23-hibernate-domain-model-testing.md

 - Refactor the ManyToMany Relationship code to make it easier and simpler to test and pump data
-- See if we can ensure that additional tests which data is done within a transaction and rolled back so that the database is left in the \"CSV Imported\" state on completion of tests
+- See if we can ensure that additional tests which data is done within a transaction and rolled back so that the database is left in the "CSV Imported" state on completion of tests
 - Easier Dependency management if possible

 This framework is still inside the walls of Kraya, but once the above issues are resolved and it is in a releasable state, it will be published into the open source community.
-If you are interested in getting a hold of it, email me and I\'ll provide you with the latest version.
+If you are interested in getting a hold of it, email me and I'll provide you with the latest version.

-The easier and quicker it is to test, the more time we can spend on writing code\... :-) The higher the coverage of the tests, the more confident you can be of your final product.
+The easier and quicker it is to test, the more time we can spend on writing code... :-) The higher the coverage of the tests, the more confident you can be of your final product.

-To more testing\...
+To more testing...